DNWMNCR/JavaForSmallTeams/tests/800_only_unit_test_code_it_makes_sense_to_unit_test.md

-## Only unit test code that it makes sense to unit test
+## Only Unit Test Code That It Makes Sense to Unit Test

 In most cases there is little value in unit testing